apache/camel-website/content/blog/2023/05/camel-debezium-quarkus/index.md

 By using these tools together, you can create microservices and applications that can react in real time to changes in your data sources, without the need for costly and complex data synchronization processes.
 This can lead to significant improvements in data consistency and reliability, as well as faster and more efficient data processing.

 You can find the complete [source code](https://github.com/mikeintoch/quarkus-debezium-camel) of the example on GitHub.

+> **_NOTE:_** This is a translation/contribution based on the original article available in Spanish at [https://contenerizar.com/capturar-cambios-en-bases-de-datos-con-debezium-y-apache-camel](https://contenerizar.com/capturar-cambios-en-bases-de-datos-con-debezium-y-apache-camel)